MohammedKaraki/topological-magnon-search/README.md

 bazel run //diagnose:diagnose -- 205.33 4c 4
 ```

-This results in a positive results.
-As a result, three LaTeX files will be created automatically: 2 figures and 1 document that includes summary text, tables and figures.
-In the example above, the three files will be created at the following location
+This leads to a positive result.
+Subsequently, three LaTeX files will be created automatically at the following location
 ```
 /tmp/205.33-4c-4-2.4-figure-high.tex
 /tmp/205.33-4c-4-2.4-figure-low.tex